Ahead of Memorial Day, BBB warns of fake charity scams that target veterans

 ROANOKE, Va.
-(WFXR) — As Memorial Day approaches, the Better Business Bureau (BBB) is warning people about fake charities that often scam those serving or who have served their nation.
+(WFXR) — As Memorial Day approaches, the Better Business Bureau (BBB) Serving Western Virginia warns about fake charities that often scam those serving or who have served their nation.

-In 2020, active-duty service members lost more than $190,000 to scammers across the United States, according to reports generated by BBB Scam Tracker.

 Consumers should also be aware of misleading military charities that often adopt similar names and outreach practices as trusted nonprofits such as email, direct mail, phone calls, and texts.
 These military organizations use emotionally appealing words to fill their fundraising pitches like “warriors,” “heroes,” and “disabled.”